 On the western end of the island, you’ll also find a statue of a local Aboriginal leader named Yagan.
 Yagan’s tale is one that still echoes throughout WA’s history today.
 Read more about Yagan here.

-One thing that can’t be denied is Heirisson Islands stunning beauty and is a microcosm of Western Australia’s diverse flora and fauna.
+One thing that can’t be denied is Heirisson Islands stunning beauty and the island is a microcosm of Western Australia’s diverse flora and fauna.
 It’s well worth the trip and a great way to experience some natural beauty while still being close to the city of Perth and the Swan River.

 Heirisson Island has a long and significant history for the indigenous people of the area.
 The area is home to the Beeloo Noongar people who lived by the Swan River and are the traditional custodians of the land.
 The low lying water and mud flats of the area, named Matagarup was an important crossing spot to cross the Swan River for the Aboriginal communities and individuals that would travel through the area.